Net-Zer0/MalScan/README.md

 ![Alt text](Malscan.png)
 ---
-NOTICE: V2 added folder creation to make sorting easier.
+# NOTICE: V2 added folder creation to make sorting easier.

-Notice: V2VT is the virus total version only, if your machine struggles with ClamAV, use this!
+# NOTICE: V2VT is the virus total version only, if your machine struggles with ClamAV, use this!
 ---

 ## Features